 Parking: Please take public transport to help limit congestion.

-Reason to visit: Handmade crafts unique to Florence.
-Tuscan wines.
-Traditional panettone.
-Handcrafted ornaments for souvenirs.
-A backdrop of stunning Renaissance architecture.
+Reason to visit: A backdrop of stunning Renaissance architecture.

 Recommended tour: Take a guided tour of Florence’s incredible Accademia where you can see Michelangelo’s David.

-Where to stay: Relais Santa Croce is 3-minutes from the Christmas market.
+Where to stay: Relais Santa Croce is 3-minutes from Piazza di Santa Croce.

-For a comprehensive and insightful journey through Italy at Christmas, be sure to check out my Italy Christmas Markets guide for 2023.
+For an holiday break in Italy, be sure to check out my Italy Christmas Markets guide for 2023.

-Panettone: Originating in Milan but now enjoyed all over Italy during Christmas, Panettone is a tall, sweet bread loaf filled with candied fruits and raisins.
-Its light, fluffy texture and distinctive dome shape make it a Christmas favourite.
+Panettone: Originating in Milan but now enjoyed all over Italy at Christmas, Panettone is a tall, sweet bread filled with dried fruits and raisins.
+Its light, fluffy texture and distinctive dome shape make it a local favourite.

-Torrone: A classic Italian Christmas nougat made from honey, egg whites, toasted nuts and citrus zest.
+Torrone: A classic Italian nougat.
 Each region in Italy has its own version, but they all share a chewy texture and a sweet, nutty flavour.

 Cavallucci: Traditional cookies from Siena, made with anise, almonds, candied fruits, coriander and flour.
 The name means ‘little horses’, as they were originally made by stable workers who used a horse-shaped mould.

-Panforte: A dense, chewy fruitcake from Siena, made with honey, spices, candied peel and almonds.
-It’s a real treat with a rich history, as it dates back to the Middle Ages.
+Panforte: A dense, chewy fruitcake, also from Siena, made with honey, spices, citrus peel and almonds.
+It’s a real treat with a history that dates back to the Middle Ages.

-Struffoli: Small, deep-fried balls of sweet dough coated in honey and decorated with coloured sprinkles.
-They are a Neapolitan specialty that is usually served piled up in a mound or shaped into a wreath.
+Struffoli: Small, deep-fried balls of sweet dough coated in honey and decorated with sprinkles.
+They are a Neapolitan specialty usually served piled up in a mound or shaped into a wreath.

 Schiacciata con l’uva: A Tuscan grape-studded flatbread that’s both sweet and savoury, perfect for enjoying as you wander the market stalls.

-Vin brulé: Also known as mulled wine, this is a hot drink traditionally made with red wine, sugar and various spices like cinnamon, cloves and orange zest.
-It’s a festive staple at Italian Christmas markets, perfect for sipping on a chilly evening.
+Vin brulé: Also known as mulled wine, this is a hot drink traditionally made with red wine, sugar and spices like cinnamon, cloves and orange zest.
+You’ll find this in all markets across Europe.

-Bratwurst: A nod to the market’s German inspiration, these savoury sausages are a must-try.
-Grilled to perfection and often served in a bun with mustard, they’re an irresistible quick bite during your Christmas market visit.
+Bratwurst: A nod to the market’s German inspiration, these sausages are a must-try.
+Grilled to perfection and often served in a bun with mustard, they’re a quick bite during your visit.

-Pretzels: These twisted bread snacks are another German specialty that has found its way to the Florence Christmas Market.
+Pretzels: These twisted bread snacks are another German specialty that has reached Florence.
 Sprinkled with coarse salt, they’re a delicious and satisfying snack to munch on as you browse the stalls.

 Gelato: Even in winter, Florence’s famous ice cream is popular.
 Look for seasonal flavours like cinnamon, gingerbread, or panettone to get into the Christmas spirit.